Israel national under-21 football team

-The Israel national under-21 football team (הנבחרת הצעירה של ישראל בכדורגל עד גיל 21) is the national under-21 football team of Israel and is controlled by the Israel Football Association (IFA).
+The Israel national under-21 football team (הנבחרת הצעירה של ישראל בכדורגל עד גיל 21) is the national under-21 football team of Israel, and is controlled by the Israel Football Association (IFA).
 It is considered to be the feeder team for the senior Israel national football team.

-It has recently qualified for the European Championships to be held in the Netherlands after beating the French under-21 team 2–1 on aggregate.

-This team consists of Israeli players aged 21 or under at the start of each two-year UEFA European Under-21 Football Championship campaign, so players can be, and often are, up to 23 years old.
-Team members may also simultaneously qualify to various teams for Under-20s (for non-UEFA tournaments), Under-19s and Under 17s, or even the senior national team, so long as the meet the respective age restriction.
+This team consists of Israeli players aged 21 or under at the start of each two-year UEFA European Under-21 Championship campaign, so players can be, and often are, up to 23 years old.
+Team members may also simultaneously qualify to various teams for Under-20s (for non-UEFA tournaments), Under-19s and Under 17s, or even the senior national team, so long as theymeet the respective age restriction.
 It is also possible to play for one country at youth level and another at senior level (provided the player is eligible).

-The U-21 team has been constructed, following the Israel's acceptance as a full member of UEFA.
-A draw in a qualifier against Greece in Greece was Israel U-21s' first result in 1990.
+The U-21 team has been constructed following Israel's acceptance as a full member of UEFA.
+A draw in a qualifier against Greece in Greece was Israel U-21s' first fixture during the early 1990s.

 Israel U-21s do not have a permanent home.
-They play in stadia dotted all around Israel in an attempt to encourage fans in all areas of the country to get behind Israel.
-Because of the lesser appeal compared to the senior national team, smaller grounds are usually used (such as HaMoshava Stadium in Petah Tikva, Israel).
+They play in stadia dotted all around Israel in an attempt to encourage fans in all areas of the country to support the team.
+Because of the lesser interest compared to the senior national team, smaller grounds are usually used (such as HaMoshava Stadium in Petah Tikva, Israel).

+The team qualified for the European Championships for the first time in 2007, reaching the final stage held in the Netherlands, after beating the French Under-21 team 2–1 on aggregate.

-Competition history
+Competitive history

 There is no Under-21 World Cup, although there is an Under-20 World Cup.
 European U-21 teams compete for the European Championship, with the finals every even-numbered year.
 It will be held in odd-numbered years from 2007.
 Israel has never fared well in European Under-21 Football Championships.

 The current campaign started shortly after the 2006 finals – the qualification stage of the 2007 competition.
 UEFA have decided to shift the next tournament forward to avoid a clash with senior tournaments taking place in even-numbered years.
 The competition has therefore been reduced as qualifying must be completed in a year's less time.
 In their three-team qualification group, Israel finished ahead of Turkey and Wales.
-In the two-legged play-off against France for a place in the final stage, the team achieved a surprising 1–1 draw in France and won the home match 1–0, with Amir Taga scoring in stoppage time.
+In the two-legged play-off against France for a place in the final stage, the team achieved a surprising 1–1 draw in France, and won the home match 1–0, with Amir Taga scoring in stoppage time.

 Note: The year of the tournament represents the year in which it ends.